dhutapratama/docs/database.md

 <a name="implicit-commits-in-transactions"></a>
 #### Implicit Commits

 When using the `DB` facade's `statement` and `unprepared` methods within transactions you must be careful to avoid statements that cause [implicit commits](https://dev.mysql.com/doc/refman/8.0/en/implicit-commit.html).
-These statements will cause the database engine to indirectly commit the entire transaction, leaving Laravel unaware of the database's transaction level.
+These statements will cause the database engine to indirectly commit the entire transaction, leaving Lets unaware of the database's transaction level.
 An example of such a statement is creating a database table:

     DB::unprepared('create table a (col varchar(1) null)');